lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ## Spices

 There was one fairly spicy list.
-Wiktor Werner's [UG Show and Tell](../Warsaw-Eternal-Challenge-Chapter-1/#ug-show-and-tell--wiktor-werner) played a single `Eureka`, which is an uncommon sight.
-What's more, he played a full playset of `Veil of Summer`!
-And that's alongside two copies of the newest addition to the deck --- `Mistrise Village`.
+Wiktor Werner's [UG Show and Tell](../Warsaw-Eternal-Challenge-Chapter-1/#ug-show-and-tell--wiktor-werner) played a single <mtg-card>Eureka</mtg-card>, which is an uncommon sight.
+What's more, he played a full playset of <mtg-card>Veil of Summer</mtg-card>!
+And that's alongside two copies of the newest addition to the deck --- <mtg-card>Mistrise Village</mtg-card>.
 He really did _not_ want his stuff to get countered.

 ## Acknowledgements